connexcs/docs/docs/getting-started.md

 ### Create a new Customer
 1. Click on the `+` icon.
-2. Enter the customer's Name.
+2. Enter the Customer's Name.
 3. Select the currency to use for this account.
 Please note this cannot be changed later.
 4. Add a tax percentage, which will be calculated for each added payment.
 5. Click `Save`.